-The PHC Group works to offer solutions for various social problems encountered in the healthcare and research fields through four core businesses including diabetes management, diagnostics, life sciences, and healthcare services.
+The PHC Group works to offer solutions for various social problems encountered in the healthcare and research fields through three core businesses including diabetes management, diagnostics & life sciences, and healthcare services.

 Accurate Diabetes Diagnosis and New Treatment Approaches